YasmineBB/cycle-changes-tracker/README.md

 ### Lighthouse Testing

-I ran Google Lighthouse testing in an incognito window and scores well and apart from SEO scoring which was 89/100, scores are between 90 and 100.
+I ran Google Lighthouse testing in an incognito window, and it scores well.
+Apart from the SEO score which was 89/100, scores are between 90 and 100.
 However, this application is built purely with Python and I didn't create an HTML file to store meta tags for the site.

 Accessibility scores high at 97/100 and apart from the Heroku *Run Program* button, background and foreground colors have a sufficient contrast ratio.